depeperwinkel

 Igi-ata

-Several species of Zanthoxylum grow in Africa, a plant genus that also includes the Asian Sichuan pepper.
+In Africa grow several species of Zanthoxylum, a genus of plants to which the Asian Szechuan pepper also belongs.
 One of those species is the Zanthoxylum zanthoxyloides, which grows in West Africa and is called igi-ata in Yoruba, which means tree pepper.
-Less fragrant than the Asian varieties perhaps, even a little bitter, but truly African.
+Less fragrant than the Asian species perhaps, even a bit bitter, but truly African.

-Other names are baies gangshu, baies de Malam and Bakumba pepper (after the region name Bakumba) or Bamenda-Banso pepper, after a more northern region in the high mountains.
+Other names are baies gangshu, baies de Malam and Bakumba pepper (after the regional name Bakumba) or Bamenda-Banso pepper, according to a more northern region in the high mountains.

-Pepper is grown on a very limited scale in Africa anyway, and this certainly applies to the Szechuan pepper.
-In Nigeria, uzazi (Zanthoxylum gilletii) is grown on a small scale, but that is it as far as growing citrus peppers is concerned.
-All other citrus peppers are picked from trees and shrubs in the wild, such as this one, which grows in Bakumba, an area in the south-west of Cameroon, where the Yoruba language is spoken, hence the name igi-ata, also called here after the French 'baies ( called the) Ganshu' ganshu pepper.
+Pepper is grown on a very limited scale in Africa anyway, and that certainly applies to Szechuan pepper.
+In Nigeria, uzazi (Zanthoxylum gilletii) is grown on a small scale, but that is as far as citrus pepper cultivation is concerned.
+All other citrus peppers are picked from trees and bushes in the wild, such as this one, which grows in Bakumba, an area in the southwest of Cameroon where people speak Yoruba, hence the name igi-ata, here also called ganshu pepper after the French 'baies (de) Ganshu'.

 It is a pepper that you hardly see on the European market, for a number of reasons.
 Because it is a difficult fruit to pick, and therefore relatively expensive, and because export is quite difficult.
-Moreover, the taste and smell of the igi-ata are inconsistent.
-These can vary considerably, from harvest to harvest, from area to area, perhaps even from tree to tree, the experts do not yet agree.
-Sometimes the citrus aromas sometimes dominate the camphor, and not everyone is charmed by the bitter notes.
+Moreover, the taste and smell of the igi-ata are not unambiguous.
+These can vary quite a bit, from harvest to harvest, from area to area, perhaps even from tree to tree, experts do not yet agree on that.
+Sometimes the citrus aromas dominate the camphor, and not everyone is charmed by the bitter tones.

-This is caused by the seeds, which, like the andaliman, are more bitter than the pericarp.
+This is caused by the seeds, which, like those of the andaliman, are more bitter than the pericarp.

-The igi-ata is a shrub/tree that grows to about six meters high and is strongly branched.
-For West Africans, the tree has traditionally been more important as medicine than as food, and for that reason the species' population is under pressure in some countries, such as Benin.
+The igi-ata is a shrub/tree that grows to about six meters high, and is very branched.
+For West Africans, the tree has traditionally been more important as a medicine than as food, and for that reason the population of the species is under pressure in some countries, such as Benin.

-Like the other Zanthoxylum plants, the trunk and branches of the igi-ata have thorns.
-Thick lignified thorns on the trunk that develop a cork outer layer during growth, vicious sharp thorns on the branches.
-Just like the leaves of the uzazi, even the leaves of the igi-ata have thorns.
+Like other Zanthoxylum plants, the trunk and branches of the igi-ata are provided with thorns.
+Thick woody thorns on the trunk that get a cork outer layer during growth, venomous sharp thorns on the branches.
+Just like the leaves of the uzazi, even the leaves of the igi-ata are provided with thorns.
 They are located in the heart of the leaf.

 The unique sharpness experience of sanshol